 Even though much more research needs to be done to determine the best indicators of salt sensitivity and to find better methods for diagnosis, everyone can take steps to keep sodium intake in check.
 The American Heart Association has an extensive list of ways to lower sodium intake or keep it near 2,300 mg per day, but you can start by reading nutrition labels to check how much sodium is in a serving of your favorite foods, selecting “low-sodium” versions of foods like soups and broths, choosing fresh fruits and vegetables for meals and snacks, and getting creative by flavoring your foods with sodium-free herbs, spices and citrus.

-We still have a lot to learn about how salt affects each of us personally, but these choices will keep us on the right track to healthful choices.
+We still have a lot to learn about how sodium affects each of us personally, but these choices will keep us on the right track to healthful choices.